Bullpup: Etymology

 British firearm expert Jonathan Ferguson researched the origin of the term in 2019–2020.
 He found early references in 1930s firearm magazines implying that "bullpup" is derived from an analogy of such rifles to bulldog puppies (colloquially called "bullpups" in England during the late 19th and the early 20th century), which were considered "squat, ugly but still aggressive and powerful".
-The original meaning of the word to describe dogs has since fallen out of use, but the term has remained within the firearm industry.
+The original meaning of the word to describe dogs has since fallen out of use.

 Description

 The bullpup design places the gun's action mechanism and magazine behind the trigger, and the receiver functionally serves as the buttstock with usually only a thin endplate, making the gun more of a "stockless" weapon from a pure technical sense.
 The magazine is also inserted behind the trigger group (technically it only needs the magazine's feeding slot to be located behind the trigger for the gun to be classified as a bullpup), but in some designs such as the Heckler & Koch G11, FN P90 and Neostead, the magazine can extend forward beyond the trigger.